psturc/aerogear-mobile-metrics-api-data-generator/README.md

 # aerogear-mobile-metrics-api-data-generator

-* Change the hostname and db name in commons.js.
+* Change the URL in commons.js.
 * Run stream.js